-- 1. If the composition of the study programme undergoes intrinsic changes or if these regulations are amended, the dean will draw up transitional regulations that will be incorporated into the Implementation Regulations. - 2.
-Such transitional regulations are required to include: - a. a provision concerning the exemptions that can be given on the basis of the examinations already passed; - b. a provision specifying the period of validity of the transitional regulations. - 3.
-If a subject is removed from the study programme, four opportunities to sit an examination in this subject will be granted after the last classes have been taught: an examination following on from the classes, a resit in the same academic year, and two resits in the subsequent academic year. - 4.
+- 1. If the composition of the study programme undergoes intrinsic changes or if these regulations are amended, the Dean will draw up transitional regulations that will be incorporated into the Implementation Regulations. - 2.
+Such transitional regulations are required to include: - a. a provision concerning the exemptions that can be given on the basis of the interim examinations already passed; - b. a provision specifying the period of validity of the transitional regulations. - 3.
+If a subject is removed from the study programme, three opportunities to sit an interim examination in this subject will be granted after the last classes have been taught: a regular interim examination following the class, a resit in the same academic year, and at least one resit in the subsequent academic year. - 4.
 For one additional subsequent academic year, students who were registered as Pre-Master's students on 31 August 2012, will have the opportunity to undertake Master's subjects.
 After 1 September 2013, students must have passed the Bachelor's degree, on which his/her admission was based, and/or completed the transition programme that he/she had to complete in addition to the Master's degree course, prior to studying further on this degree programme.